awxlong/scripts_g0_arrest/README.md

-# scripts_g0_arrest
+# Scripts for G0-arrest prediction
+scripts for running the HistoMIL package in the cluster across stages of:
+  1) downloading data
+  2) preprocessing
-scripts for running HistoMIL for training a model to predict g0 arrest on the cluster
+  3) training a MIL model to predict g0 arrest